Information for Authors

 Optional Page Charges

 After a manuscript has been accepted for publication, the author's company or institution will be encouraged to pay $110 per printed page to cover part of the cost of publication.
 The page charges are not obligatory, nor is their payment a prerequisite for publication.
-The author will receive 100 free reprints without cover if the page charge is honored.
-Detailed guidelines on page charges will accompany the galley proofs.

 It is the policy of the IEEE to own the copyright to the technical contributions it publishes.
 To comply with the IEEE copyright policy, authors are required to sign an IEEE Copyright Form before publication in either the print or electronic medium.
 This form retains to authors and their employers full rights to reuse their material for their own purposes.
 Authors are requested to submit a signed copy of the Copyright Form with their final manuscript.
 The form can be downloaded from www.ieee.org/copyright.